puppetlabs/puppetlabs-puppet_agent/README.markdown

 ## Overview

-A module for upgrading Puppet agents.
+A module for installing, running, upgrading, and managing the configuration of Puppet agents.
 Supports upgrading from Puppet 4 puppet-agent packages to later versions including Puppet 4, Puppet 5, and Puppet 6.

 Previous releases of this module, now unsupported, upgraded agents from later versions of Puppet 3 to Puppet 4.